 K. The Contractor shall begin placing the temporary traffic control devices in the direction of traffic.
 The Contractor shall remove the temporary traffic control devices in a direction opposing traffic.

 L. During construction the Contractor shall coordinate with the RTC regarding specific dates of bus stop closures.
 Simultaneous closure of two or more sequential bus stops shall be minimized in duration and will only be allowed when necessary to maintain normal production levels for work items such as asphalt placement.
 The TTCP shall show required signage and barricading associated with bus stop closures and all applicable requirements of the TTCP shall apply to bus stop closures.

+M. For any work requiring a sewer bypass plan:

+An approved copy of the bypass plan must be submitted in conjunction with the TTCP and account for all bypass operations.

+Allow 15 working days for review.

+Contractor shall not mobilize without a TTCP that matches the approved bypass plan.

 CONSTRUCTION